Sleepaway Camp IV: The Survivor

-Sleepaway Camp IV: The Survivor is the fifth installment (fourth chronologically) in the Sleepaway Camp film series.
-The film was initially canned during production in 1992; in 2012, the film was completed using archive footage from the first three films, and was given its own on-demand DVD release.
+Sleepaway Camp IV: The Survivor is a 2012 American slasher film and the fifth installment (fourth chronologically) in the Sleepaway Camp film series.
+The film stars Carrie Chambers, John Lodico, and Victor Campos.

+The film was initially abandoned during production in 1992.
+Twenty years later, it was completed using archive footage from the first three films, and was given its own on-demand DVD release.